NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script counts number of directories and subdirectories in current directory
+this script deletes all the regular files not directories with js extensioon in cureent directory